bauxiteDYS/sourcemod-nt-fadefix/README.md

   * Older versions of the nt_competitive plugin use their own built-in (inferior) fade system, which may interfere with this plugin

 ## Usage
-Set the cvar value `mp_forcecamera 1` to enable this plugin.
+Set the cvar value `mp_forcecamera 1` and `sm_competitive_fade_enabled 1` to enable this plugin.
 The [nt_competitive plugin](https://github.com/Rainyan/sourcemod-nt-competitive) sets this cvar value automatically when going live, so you don't need to do anything if using these plugins in tandem.

+Set the cvar value `mp_forcecamera 1` and `sm_competitive_fade_enabled 0` to enable players to spectate their teammates only in 3rd person, and not be able to use freecam etc. Useful for semi-competitive gameplay like PUGs so players aren't forced to stare at a black screen.